 It’ll scan your DNS configuration to detect DNS settings and allows you to update those settings just by changing your nameservers.

-Step-By-Step Guide For Setting Up CloudFlare Free SSL
+Setting Up the CloudFlare Free SSL Certificate

 - Create a self-hosted WordPress website and publish on the web.

-- Signup for free CloudFlare account with a valid email address and password.
+- Sign up for free CloudFlare account with a valid email address and password.
 (No credit card required for free forever plan).
 You can log in if you have an existing account with CloudFlare.

 - At the dashboard, select Add Site option and place your site’s URL in there.
 Start scan to check DNS settings and at the next step add DNS record to run traffic over CloudFlare.